-- 1 or dress code policy.
-A student whose parents or legal - 2 quardians object on religious grounds to the student's - 3 compliance with an applicable school uniform or dress code - 4 policy shall not be required to comply with that policy if the - 5 student's parents or legal guardians present to the local - 6 school council a signed statement of objection detailing the - 7 grounds for the objection. - 8 15.
-All decisions made and actions taken by the local - 9 school council in the exercise of its powers and duties shall - 10 comply with State and federal laws, all applicable collective - 11 bargaining agreements, court orders and rules properly - 12 promulgated by the Board. - 13 15a.
-To grant, in accordance with board rules and policies, - 14 the use of assembly halls and classrooms when not otherwise - 15 needed, including lighting, heat, and attendants, for public - 16 lectures, concerts, and other educational and social - 17 activities. - 18 15b.
-To approve, in accordance with board rules and - 19 policies, receipts and expenditures for all internal accounts - of the attendance center, and to approve all fund-raising - 21 activities by nonschool organizations that use the school - 22 building. - 23 16.
-(Blank). - 24 17.
-Names and addresses of local school council members - shall be a matter of public record. - 26 (Source: P.A.
-100-465, eff.
-8-31-17.)

-1 (105 ILCS 5/34-2.3b)
+15. All decisions made and actions taken by the local

+- 1 school council in the exercise of its powers and duties shall - comply with State and federal laws, all applicable collective 2 - 3 bargaining agreements, court orders and rules properly - 4 promulgated by the Board. - 5 15a.
+To grant, in accordance with board rules and policies, - 6 the use of assembly halls and classrooms when not otherwise - needed, including lighting, heat, and attendants, for public 7 - lectures, concerts, and other educational and 8 - 9 activities. - 10 15b.
+To approve, in accordance with board rules and - policies, receipts and expenditures for all internal accounts 11 - of the attendance center, and to approve all fund-raising 12 - 13 activities by nonschool organizations that use the school - 14 building. - 15 16.
+(Blank). - 16 17.
+Names and addresses of local school council members - 17 shall be a matter of public record. - (Source: P.A.
+96-1403, eff.
+7-29-10.)
+18 - 19 (105 ILCS 5/34-2.3b) - 2.0 Sec.
-2 Sec.
 34-2.3b.
-Local School Council Training.

-- (a) The LSC Certification Commission, an independent commission, is established to provide fundamental training to members of local school councils and certify each member.
-The LSC Certification Commission shall be comprised of representatives from the Chicago public school system and representatives from organizations that have provided training to local school council members on and after January 23, 2014.
-The board shall collaborate with universities and other interested entities and individuals to offer training to local school council members on topics relevant to school operations and their responsibilities as local school council members, including but not limited to legal requirements, role differentiation, responsibilities, and authorities, and improving student achievement. - (b) Training of local school council members shall be provided at the direction of the LSC Certification Commission, which shall work with universities and other interested entities to develop and administer a required 3-day training program for local school council members board in consultation with the Council of Chicago-area Deans of Education.
+Local School Council Training. - (a) The LSC Certification Commission, an independent 21 - commission, is established to provide fundamental training to 22 - members of local school councils and certify each member.
+The 23 - 24 LSC Certification Commission shall be comprised of - representatives from the Chicago public school system and 25 representatives from organizations that have provided training to local school council members on and after January 23, 2014.
+The board shall collaborate with universities and other interested entities and individuals to offer training to local school council members on topics relevant to school operations and their responsibilities as local school council members, including but not limited to legal requirements, role differentiation, responsibilities, and authorities, improving student achievement.

+(b) Training of local school council members shall be provided at the direction of the LSC Certification Commission, which shall work with universities and other interested entities to develop and administer a required 3-day training program for local school council members board in consultation with the Council of Chicago area Deans of Education.
 Incoming local school council members shall be required to complete a 3-day training program provided under this Section within 6 months of taking office.
 The LSC Certification Commission board shall monitor the compliance of incoming local school council members with the 3-day training program requirement established by this Section.

 (c) At the direction of the LSC Certification Commission, the The board shall declare vacant the office of a local school council member who fails to complete the 3-day training program provided under this Section within the 6 month period allowed.
-Any such vacancy shall be filled as provided in subsection (o) of Section 34-2.1 by appointment of another person qualified to hold the office.
+Any such vacancy shall be filled as provided in subsection (o)

+of Section 34-2.1 by appointment of another person qualified to hold the office.
 In addition to requiring local school council members to complete the 3-day training program under this Section, the board may encourage local school council members to complete additional training during their term of office and shall provide recognition for individuals completing that additional training.
-The board is authorized to collaborate with universities, non profits, and other interested organizations and individuals to offer additional training to local school council members on a regular basis during their term in office.
+The board is authorized to collaborate with universities, non-profits, and other interested organizations and individuals to offer additional training to local school council members on a regular basis during their term in office.
 The board shall not be required to bear the cost of the required 3-day training program or any additional training provided to local school council members under this Section.